jowage58/dbcp_lite/README.md

 ## Timeouts

 A timeout can be provided to various methods.
-If no connections are available, to be `acquired` or `closed`, the methods will raise a `PoolTimeout` exception.
+If no connections are available to be `acquired` or `closed` the methods will raise a `PoolTimeout` exception.

 # Lifecycle Methods